 The Easiness to Find the Lounge

 The lounge is easy to locate by following information signs.
-Only that for first time visitors, it might not be so easy to notice where the stairs leading to this lounge are when there is a big crowd of passengers at the nearby gates.
+Only for first-time visitors, it might not be so easy to notice where the stairs leading to this lounge are when there is a big crowd of passengers at the nearby gates.
 As there is only a quite small dedicated path leading to the stairs up to the lounge.
-Luckily one airport personnel provided us help to locate the lounge.
+Luckily one airport personnel helped us to locate the lounge.

 Food and Drinks

 This is the weakest link of this lounge.
 They have very limited food and drinks.
-Only breads, croissants, ham and cheese, yogurt, fruit salad and potato chips were the options to choose from.
+Only pieces of bread, croissants, ham and cheese, yoghurt, fruit salad and potato chips were the options to choose from.
 Not any warm food, vegetable salad or fresh fruits served.